-Cross-cultural features in spacing learning over time.
+Cross-cultural features in spacing learning over time

 A close inspection of how each textbook spaced learning over time revealed different formats.
 The Chinese textbooks often revisited inverse relations with hierarchical connections, which was achieved either through purposeful topic arrangement or underlying structural relations.
 An example of purposeful topic arrangement was additive inverse relations.
 From the initial presentation of number composing and decomposing in first grade (Chapter 7, see Figure 1a), the worked example modeled how to think sequentially (e.g., decomposing 4 peaches into 3 and 1, 2 and 2, and 1 and 3) and inversely (e.g., 4 is decomposed into 3 and 1; 3 and 1 are composed into 4).
 This was different from both U.S. textbooks where EM decomposed 10 beans into 8 and 2, 5 and 5, 6 and 2 and 2, and HM decomposed 9 cube trains into 4 and 5, 3 and 6, 7 and 2.
 Both U.S. textbooks did not stress sequential thinking and both only taught decomposing, not composing.
 As such, the Chinese textbooks attended to inverses relations from the very beginning.
 According to the teacher manual, the purpose of arranging number composing and decomposing as a specific chapter was to lay a foundation for students' understanding of the inverse relationship between addition and subtraction using numbers 1-10.
 As seen in the follow-up chapter (Chapter 8), additive inverse relations were formally presented through fact families involving one picture with four number sentences (see Figure 5, the swimming pool example).
 Interestingly, this chapter did not immediately jump to one picture with four number sentences.
 Rather, there were several prior lessons including one picture with one number sentence (addition or subtraction, using numbers from 1-5, see Figure 1b) and one picture with two number sentences (two addition or two subtraction number sentences, using numbers of 6 and 7).
 These naturally led to one picture with four number sentences (using numbers of 8, 9, and 10).
-The above task design (chapters 7 and 8) illustrates how additive inverse relations were gradually laid out from informal to formal learning in the Chinese first grade textbook.
-After this initial presentation, additive inverses were revisited through addition and subtraction up to 100 (Grade 1), then up to 1,000 (Grade 2), further up to 10,000 (Grade 3), and eventually extended to decimal addition and subtraction (Grade 5).
+This task design (chapters 7 and 8) illustrates how additive inverse relations were gradually laid out from informal to formal learning in the Chinese first grade textbook.
+After this initial presentation, additive inverses were revisited through addition and subtraction up to 100